 Asset inventories should include a procedure for collecting, processing, and updating inventory and condition data.
-Having a comprehensive, up-to-date asset inventory supports decisionmaking, performance target tracking, lifecycle modeling, projecting funding needs, and allocating funds; however, maintaining a comprehensive inventory of ITS assets can be a challenge.
-Because ITS assets often have short design lives, agencies frequently approach them with the mindset that they will be used until they become obsolete or are no longer functioning as originally intended rather than carefully managed over their entire lifecycle, although this trend is beginning to change as many agencies have identified the importance of this asset.
+Having a comprehensive, up-to-date asset inventory supports decisionmaking, performance target tracking, lifecycle modeling, projecting funding needs, and allocating funds; however, maintaining a comprehensive inventory of traffic signals can be a challenge.
+Because traffic signal assets often have short design lives, agencies frequently plan to operate them until they become obsolete or are no longer functioning as originally intended rather than carefully managed over their entire lifecycle, although this trend is beginning to change as many agencies have identified the importance of this asset.